therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/simpleWalkthrough.md

 ### Backtest Results

 If you've followed along, you'll see a chart displaying your portfolio's performance.
+It won't look the same as ours; it is a random strategy.
 We gained **~15%** of our initial capital.

 ![An Example Strategy](../../../assets/firstStrategy.png)